ThibaultBustarretOVHcloud/provider-netbox/README.md

 generation tools and exposes XRM-conformant managed resources for the Netbox API.

+⚠ This project is only a proof-of-concept as of now, it's very experimental.

 ## Getting Started

 Install the provider by using the following command after changing the image tag